Malcolm Subban: Amateur

+Professional

 Boston Bruins

+The Boston Bruins made Subban the 24th overall pick of the 2012 draft.
+He signed a three-year contract with the club on September 6, 2012.
 Subban attended his first NHL training camp with the Boston Bruins ahead of the 2013–14 season.
-He was cut shortly after appearing in a preseason game where he allowed 8 goals to the Detroit Red Wings, and assigned to Boston's American Hockey League affiliate in Providence.
-However, during the same preseason schedule, Malcolm had his first opportunity to face his defenceman brother P. K. Subban on the Habs squad on September 16, 2013, in a preseason match between the Bruins and Canadiens at Montreal's Bell Centre — Malcolm replaced Bruins rookie goaltender Chad Johnson at about 14 minutes into the game's second period, and managed to stop every shot in the 31:49 he played in-net, en route to a 6–3 defeat of the Canadiens.
+In the preseason schedule, Subban had his first opportunity to face his defenceman brother P. K. on the Montreal Canadiens squad on September 16, 2013, in a preseason match between the teams at Montreal's Bell Centre — Malcolm replaced Bruins rookie goaltender Chad Johnson at about 14 minutes into the game's second period, and managed to stop every shot in the 31:49 he played in-net, en route to a 6–3 defeat of the Canadiens.
+He was cut shortly after appearing in a preseason game where he allowed eight goals to the Detroit Red Wings, and assigned to Boston's American Hockey League (AHL) affiliate in Providence.
+In 33 games with Providence, he had a record of 15 wins, 10 losses and 5 overtime losses with a save percentage of .920 and one shutout.
+Providence made the 2014 Calder Cup playoffs, in which Subban appeared six times.

-During the 2014–15 Boston Bruins season, due to Boston's backup goaltender Niklas Svedberg needing conditioning with the team's AHL affiliate, Malcolm Subban received his first NHL call-up to back up Tuukka Rask on January 30, 2015.

-On February 20, 2015, Subban made his NHL debut against the St. Louis Blues.
-He was replaced by Tuukka Rask in the second period after giving up 3 goals on 6 shots, but returned later in the game.
+He was assigned to Providence to start the 2014–15 season.
+During the 2014–15 Boston Bruins season, due to Boston's backup goaltender Niklas Svedberg needing conditioning with the team's AHL affiliate, Subban received his first NHL call-up to back up Tuukka Rask on January 30, 2015.
+He was the backup for Rask for four games, but did not appear, returning to Providence upon Svedberg's loan ending.
+On February 16, he was recalled again and on February 20, Subban made his NHL debut against the St. Louis Blues.
+He was replaced by Rask in the second period after giving up three goals on six shots, but returned later in the game in a 5–1 loss.
+He appeared in 35 games with Providence with a 16–13–4 record with a save percentage of .921.
+Providence made the 2016 Calder Cup playoffs and Subban appeared in two playoff games.